wangren09/MCGR/README.md

 ### Finetuning the endpoints from an existed endpoint

-To  train the endpoints from an existed endpoint,you can use the following command
+To  finetune the endpoints from an existed endpoint, you can use the following command

 ```bash
 python  train_.py    --dir=<DIR> \